 Caring for your Artwork

-Oil paintings are pretty robust and I follow archival practices to ensure the paintings longevity but follow this advice to best safeguard your artworks future.
+My oil paintings and their frames are pretty robust and I follow archival practices to ensure the paintings longevity but they are natural materials and the environment they are stored in can potentially affect their longevity, please follow this advice to best safeguard your artworks future.

 Avoid hanging your painting directly over a radiator or fire, or anywhere particularly prone to damp or large variations in temperatures.